kubernetes/sig-security/sig-security-assessments/cluster-api/self-assessment.md

-The general expectation from the control plane controller is to make sure that the control plane node is created with the services like etcd, kubernetes API server, kubernetes controller manager, scheduler, cloud controller manager, kube-proxy and CoreDNS.
+The general expectation from the control plane controller is to make sure that the control plane node is created with the services like etcd, kubernetes API server, kubernetes controller manager, scheduler, kube-proxy and CoreDNS.
 It also provides the current status of the control plane to the operators.

 Kubeadm control plane controller also manages kubeconfig secrets, which can be utilized by the operators to access the workload clusters.